K3NT0Z4K1/K3NT0Z4K1/README.md

 ### About Me

-- BSIT student with strong interest in data, systems, and problem solving
+- BSIT student focused on data, systems, and problem solving
-- Currently learning backend development, databases, and data fundamentals
+- Currently building backend-driven and database-centered applications
-- Loves building school systems, web apps, and logic-heavy projects
+- Interested in how data flows through real-world systems

 ---